 A Short Talk With Makena Onjerika

 In this—the third—edition of A Short Talk, Kenyan writer and editor Makena Onjerika talks to Joseph Omoh Ndukwu, associate editor at A Long House.
-Onjerika talks about her recent short stories since winning the 2018 Caine Prize for African Writing, about guilt and complicity, writing and editing, and two novels she admires.
+Onjerika talks about her recent short stories since winning the 2018 Caine Prize for African Writing, about guilt and culpability, writing and editing, and two novels she admires.
 She also touches on her current project and a possible future one examining the political situation in Kenya and the character of the country’s office holders.
 Speaking about publishing in Africa, and the hurdles to this, she says, “I think African writers and publishers should place themselves at the forefront of innovating both the forms and formats of fiction.”

 A LONG HOUSE